Zaporizhzhia strikes (2022–present): October

 The following day at 1:45 am, about seven Russian S-300 anti-aircraft missiles struck the city resulting in the deaths of eight civilians.

 Russian forces continuously targeted Zaporizhzhia with about 19 S-300 missiles and four Shahed-136 kamikaze drones during the nights from 11 to 15 October.
 Many residential buildings were damaged alongside other city infrastructure and several cars.
 The human cost of the continuous attacks came down to one civilian casualty and three more wounded.

-Another string of attacks occurred during the nights from 17 to 19 October, seeing at least seven S-300 missiles hitting both civilian and industrial infrastructure and several kamikaze drones hitting the regional center.
+Another string of attacks occurred during the nights from 17 to 19 October, seeing at least seven S-300 missiles hitting both civilian and industrial infrastructure and several kamikaze drones hitting the regional centre.
 No deaths or injuries were reported.
 Two days later on 21 October at around 8.30am, another six Russian S-300 missiles targeted the city, damaging more residential buildings as well as a school.
 Five civilians received injuries in the attack.

-On 31 October around 8am, several rockets were launched from a Russian aircraft, followed by another attack by Russian S-300 missiles at 10am.
-The city's infrastructure again received damage, including damage to several high-rise buildings, a hospital, a school and a cultural center.
+On 31 October around 8am, several rockets were launched from a Russian aircraft, followed by another attack by Russian S-300 missiles at 10 am.
+The city's infrastructure again received damage, including damage to several high-rise buildings, a hospital, a school and a cultural centre.
 As a result of the shelling, many of the city's residents were left without electricity or running water.

 November

-On 6 November around 12:34 am, two S-300 missiles were fired at the city's regional center.
+On 6 November around 12:34 am, two S-300 missiles were fired at the city's regional centre.
 One of the missiles fell in a residential quarter, damaging private residences as well as two cars, and causing a fire.
 The other exploded in a privately owned field.
 One person was killed by the shelling.

 On 18 November at 10:35 pm, five S-300 missiles were launched at Zaporizhzhia.
 The attack damaged a factory and several high-rise buildings, killing one person.
 In the aftermath of the attack, over 120 residential buildings were left without heating.
 The heating issue was resolved in the stricken high-rise buildings by the following day.